James Straub is an independent art historian living in Grand Rapids, Michigan, Mathias Altens

 apparently at the consignor's request; it is subsequently unveiled in July at the National Guard Armory

-in Flint, Michigan,
+in Flint, Michigan, where

-where Wilson was being honored.
+Wilson was being honored.
 Exhibits thirty-seven paintings, including Sassafras and Sumac (location

-November at the Lansing Woman's Club in Lansing, Michigan.
+the Lansing Woman's Club in Lansing, Michigan.

 1927 In February, Alten completes Portrait of the Right Rev. Joseph Gabriel Pinten (Grand